debug-js/debug/README.md

 | `DEBUG_DEPTH` | Object inspection depth.                    |
 | `DEBUG_SHOW_HIDDEN` | Shows hidden properties on inspected objects. |

+If `DEBUG` is set to an empty value, `debug` treats it the same as disabling all namespaces and removes `process.env.DEBUG` when it saves that disabled state.
+Use a non-empty disabled value such as `DEBUG=,` when other code must still be able to observe that the environment variable was set.

 __Note:__ The environment variables beginning with `DEBUG_` end up being converted into an Options object that gets used with `%o`/`%O` formatters.